xrdocs/telemetry/_tutorials/2016-08-08-configuring-model-driven-telemetry-with-ydk.md

 <div class="notice--info">
 {{ output | markdownify }}
 </div>

+And that is all you need for Model-Driven Telemetry using gRPC dialin.

 ## Clean Up, Clean Up, Everybody Clean Up
 Let's delete the telemetry config completely and disconnect the NETCONF session: